Learn more about the issues and what you can do to make a difference.

 The Missouri Legislature meets from January to May of every year.
 During their off season, many policymakers return to their home districts, and in some cases, to their other job.
 The months of June to December are a critical time to schedule one-on-one meetings with your legislator.
 Invite them to a BBQ, ask them to meet you for coffee, follow them on social media, or send them an invitation to a St. Louis Arc event.

-Are you interested in hosting or attending a coffee with your local Legislator to discuss important issues affecting you and your family?
+Are you interested in hosting or attending a meeting with your Missouri Legislator to discuss important issues affecting you and your family?
 Throughout the fall months, the Arc works with families to hold small, one hour, meetings with Legislators in various districts.
-If you are interested in attending, hosting, or leaning more about upcoming meetings, please contact Ann Mangelsdorf, Assistant Director of Family Support & Advocacy, at 314-817-2275.
+If you are interested in attending, hosting, or leaning more about upcoming meetings, please contact [email protected].

 Check back frequently for current advocacy action items!